Can AI Agents Actually Learn to Trade?

 Thirdly, we found that the LLMs which built comparatively worse SDE models (quantified using the goodness of fit metrics) also performed worse in terms of profit.
 This shows that bad models will result in bad results and great care should be taken to ensure the best model is generated.

 We also performed an ablation study where we assessed the trader agent with and without the SDE derived insights.
 We found that on average, when the trader agent was given these insights, the trader agent performed better.
 This shows that the model building and refinement step were crucial to the trader eventually making profitable decisions.
-This reinforces the title of our paper: ‘An Agentic Approach to Estimating Market Risk Improves Trading Decisions’.
+This reinforces the title of our paper; ‘An Agentic Approach to Estimating Market Risk Improves Trading Decisions’.

 The key question: is it profitable?
 The short answer is… maybe.
 Although some LLMs were consistently profitable, the test was not conducted at sufficient scale to draw firm conclusions about profitability.
+We leave this exercise up to the reader.

 Intelligent Back-Test